ygsiro/windows-codecs/wincodecs/IWICComponentInfo.md

 ### GetFriendlyName - Parameter

-1. *cchFriendlyName* - The size of the wzFriendlyName buffer.
+1. *cchFriendlyName* - The size of the *wzFriendlyName* buffer.
-2. *wzFriendlyName* - A pointer that receives the friendly name of the component.
-The locale of the string depends on the value that the codec wrote to the registry at install time.
+2. *wzFriendlyName* - A pointer that receives the friendly name of the componen The locale of the string depends on the value that the codec wrote to the registry at install time.
    For built-in components, these strings are always in English.
 3. *pcchActual* - A pointer that receives the actual length of the component's friendly name.

 ### GetFriendlyName - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### GetFriendlyName - Remarks

-If cchFriendlyName is 0 and wzFriendlyName is NULL, the required buffer size is returned in pccchActual.
+If *cchFriendlyName* is 0 and *wzFriendlyName* is **NULL**, the required buffer size is returned in *pccchActual*.

 ## GetSigningStatus